sidtohan/sidtohan/README.md

 ### :information_desk_person: About Me
 - :man: I am a 2nd year student at NSUT.
-- :seedling: I am currently completing Full Stack Open by University of Helsenki.
+- :seedling: I am currently completing Full Stack Open by University of Helsinki.
 - :computer: I’m looking to work in the industry to gain some relevant experience.
 - :goal_net: 2022 Goals => Work more on the MERN Stack and gain actual work experience.